apache/gobblin/gobblin-docs/developer-guide/Documentation-Architecture.md

 # Additional Information

-For more information on how this architecture was decided and the different tradeoffs between other documentation services, check out the original PR: https://github.com/linkedin/gobblin/pull/788 and GitHub Issue: https://github.com/linkedin/gobblin/issues/724
+For more information on how this architecture was decided and the different tradeoffs between other documentation services, check out the original PR: https://github.com/apache/incubator-gobblin/pull/788